Movement is such a huge part of my day. Whether I’m in the kitchen or in front of my computer, I always squeeze in a “mini-workout” in between.

 How to Get Started with Strength Training During Menopause!

-There are a lot of YouTube channels that offer free videos which you can do at home.
+There are a lot of YouTube channels that offer free videos that you can do at home.
 If you want some guidance, you can also go to the gym.

 Meanwhile, if you want to do strength training at home, you can check out the most reliable sites on YouTube!
 In no time, you can experience all the incredible benefits of strength training.